Second Brüning cabinet: End of the Brüning government

 On the basis of an emergency decree by the President, the Brüning cabinet issued a ban on the Nazi Sturmabteilung (SA) and Schutzstaffel (SS) on 13 April 1932.
 In doing so, the government bowed to pressure from various state governments, especially Prussia's, which demanded a vigorous state defense against the NSDAP's violent activities.
 Hindenburg had been reluctant to give his consent for the step and was angry that the Reichsbanner Schwarz-Rot-Gold, a pro-democracy paramilitary organization supported primarily by the SPD, had not also been banned.
 Kurt von Schleicher took advantage of the situation to work against Brüning and especially Wilhelm Groener, who was both Reichswehr and Interior minister.
 He was forced to resign on 12 May.
 Schleicher at that point was negotiating behind the scenes for a new government that would include the NSDAP.
 He and other military leaders wanted to create an authoritarian government backed by the military and believed that the Nazis could be tamed and used for support.
-Hitler made the ouster of Brüning, the lifting of the ban on the SA/SS and new elections conditions for his ultimately unrealized participation in the government.
+Hitler made the ouster of Brüning, the lifting of the ban on the SA/SS and new election conditions for his ultimately unrealized participation in the government.

 The final factor in Brüning's fall was the dispute over Eastern Aid.
 The government planned to buy overly indebted estates in the eastern parts of Germany, divide them up and give the land to settlers.
 The plan met with resistance from the estate owners, who protested to Hindenburg – himself the owner of an estate in the east – against what they called "agrarian Bolshevism".
 Influenced as well by his close associates, Hindenburg decided to dismiss Brüning.

-When Brüning was received by Hindenburg on 30 May 1932, he reported that the President "snatched up a sheet of paper that was at hand and read it out [...]: The government, because it was unpopular, would no longer receive his permission to issue new emergency decrees; the President would also no longer agree to personnel changes.
+When Brüning was received by Hindenburg on 30 May 1932, he reported that the President "snatched up a sheet of paper that was at hand and read it out [...]
+The government, because it was unpopular, would no longer receive his permission to issue new emergency decrees; the President would also no longer agree to personnel changes.
 When the Chancellor then declared that he would call the cabinet together and have it decide on its resignation, the President urged him to hurry.
 The following day, Brüning's government resigned."
 On 1 June 1932, Hindenburg appointed Franz von Papen chancellor to succeed Brüning at the insistence of Schleicher.